sergey-kvachenok/gymFuel/.agent-os/instructions/subagents/tech-lead.md

   </solution_research>

 <instructions>
-  ACTION: Research existing solutions in npm/yarn/pnpm registries
+  ACTION: Research solutions in the correct order
+  FIRST: Check existing project functionality and codebase
+  SECOND: Check framework capabilities and native features
+  THIRD: Only then research third-party libraries if needed
   FILTER: Only popular libraries with thousands of installations
-  VERIFY: Last update within 6 months
+  VERIFY: Last update within 6 months (REJECT immediately if older)
   EVALUATE: Community support and documentation quality
   COMPARE: Multiple solutions for the same problem
   SECURITY_CHECK: Verify no known critical vulnerabilities in selected libraries
   DOCUMENT: Findings with pros and cons for each solution
   HIGHLIGHT: Any security concerns or vulnerabilities found
+  REJECT: Any library not updated within 6 months - do not even consider it
+  PRIORITIZE: Existing functionality and framework capabilities over third-party libraries
 </instructions>

 </step>